 Between 2013 and 2014, I self-published several novels, including Greatfall, a book set in the world that Hugh Howey created with Wool.
 My short stories are collected in Deep Breath Hold Tight, and have appeared in Lightspeed Magazine as well as the anthologies Loosed Upon the World and Help Fund My Robot Army.

-My young adult debut, Awake in the World, is due in early 2019 from Roaring Brook Press.
+My young adult debut, Awake in the World, is is available now from Roaring Brook Press.
 I'm presently working on two new projects—a young adult novel, and something else that's still rather shapeless.